MIXRTs: Toward Interpretable Multi-Agent Reinforcement Learning via Mixing Recurrent Soft Decision Trees: Recurrent Tree Cells

-\textbf{The Ensemble of Recurrent Tree Cells.} The soft decision tree exhibits several appealing properties with the multivariate tree structure, such as ease of tuning, robustness to outliers, and interpretability~\cite{ding2020cdt}.
-Considering multivariate and using all input features for each node, a single soft decision tree could lack expressiveness and have high variance on small data sets.
-An ensemble paradigm of decision trees, rather than a single one, is also known to reduce the variance component of the error~\cite{zhang2012ensemble,hazimeh2020tree}.
-To relieve the above tension, we utilize the variance optimized bagging (Vogging) that is based on the bagging technique~\cite{derbeko2002variance} to linearly combines the recurrent tree cells.
+SDT-based methods exhibit several appealing properties in multivariate tree structures, such as ease of tuning, robustness to outliers, and good interpretability~\cite{ding2020cdt}.
+Since all input features are used for each node in a multivariate setting, a single SDT may lack expressiveness and output predictions with high variance.
+It is well known that an ensemble of models can reduce the variance component of the estimation error~\cite{zhang2012ensemble,hazimeh2020tree}.
+To relieve the above tension while maintaining the interpretability, we linearly combine multiple RTCs with the variance-optimized bagging (Vogging) approach based on the bagging technique~\cite{derbeko2002variance}.
+Based on the Vogging ensemble mechanism, the individual value function for the agent $i$ can be represented as